sammysiu/CMPM163Labs/README.md

 4. Shader loaded texture
 5. Tiled shader loaded texture
 These two were loaded using shader files.
 I solved the tile issue by using the built-in mod function.
+For some reason, the tiled cube used the texture file from the first shader cube.
+Not sure how to fix.

 <b>Lab 3</b>